Spot Trading

 Spot Trading vs Futures Trading

-Futures are derivatives.
+Futures are also derivatives.
 This means that – like forwards and options contracts – they get their price from the value of an underlying security such as a commodity or a currency pairing.

 Importantly, traders in these complex financial instruments do not actually own the underlying asset.